codalab/codalab-worksheets/docs/Externalization.md

 cl upload /var/data/a.txt
 ```

-### Allowed paths
+### Server setup with --link

-For security reasons, in order for the `--link` command to work with file paths, either the `CODALAB_LINK_ALLOWED_PATHS` environment variable or the `--link_allowed_paths` command-line parameter to `codalab_service.py` must be set on the server.
-This must be equal to a glob expression that specifies the allowed paths that `--link` can grab data from.
+For security reasons, the `--link` argument is not enabled by default on CodaLab installations.
+In order to enable it, either `CODALAB_LINK_ALLOWED_PATHS` environment variable or the `--link_allowed_paths` command-line parameter to `codalab_service.py` must be set on the server.
+This variable must be equal to a glob expression that specifies the allowed paths that `--link` can grab data from.

-For example, in order to restrict all linked paths to files inside the `/var/data` directory, run the server with this command:
+For example, in order to restrict all possible linked paths to files inside the `/var/data` directory, run the server with this command:

 ```bash
 python codalab_service.py --link_allowed_paths=/var/data/**